Hold Me Closer (Elton John and Britney Spears song): Background

+Release

 The single's artwork was unveiled on 19 August, with the song's official announcement.
 It depicts both artists as children, with Spears in a ballet costume and John sitting at a piano.
 The Evening Standards Elizabeth Gregory thought that the artwork "points towards a desired spirit of innocence and freedom."

 "Hold Me Closer" was released on 26 August to digital download and streaming platforms; an animated audio visual was uploaded to John's YouTube channel.
 The single was sent for radio airplay in Italy by Universal Music that same day.
 On 29 August, it was serviced to adult contemporary radio and its hot AC and modern AC sub-formats, in the United States by Interscope Records.
 The song further impacted contemporary hit radio in the U.S. via Interscope, the day after.

 An animated lyric video for the song featuring a CGI rocket flying in the air while ejecting roses, was released on 6 September 2022.